Lucerne

 How To Use Food, Pauses, And Street Rhythm

 Lucerne is much easier to enjoy when food and breaks are treated as part of the route rather than something you squeeze in after the major sights.
-Areas such as Chapel bridge and Water Tower on the river Reuss, Lucerne at night usually work best because they let meals reinforce the geography of the day instead of pulling you away from it.
+Areas such as The Chapel Bridge, The Spreuer Bridge usually work best because they let meals reinforce the geography of the day instead of pulling you away from it.

 Morning